Scaarus/nativedb/vehicle/SetAdditionalRotationForRecordedVehiclePlayback.md

 ## Parameters
 * **vehicle**:
 * **Rotation**: The amount of addition rotation to apply, expressed as Euler angles in degrees.
 * **RotOrder**: Defines the rotation order to use when composing a rotation matrix from Euler angles, defaults to YXZ order, which will be appropriate for almost all uses.
+(Default value: `Yxz`)